Gabriela Adameșteanu: Biography

 With Dimineață pierdută (Wasted Morning), a complex novel centered on an apparently banal conversation between two women, discreetly but fastidiously reconstructing the tragic end of the interwar generation, Adameșteanu was awarded the Writers' Union prize and was confirmed as one of the most important Romanian authors of the 1980s.
 Wasted Morning was set to stage by Cătălina Buzoianu in 1987, becoming the center of interest at a time when the Ceaușescu regime had entered its more repressive phase.

-In 1989, a short while before the Romanian Revolution, she and other writers sent a letter of protest to the Communist leadership over the worsening conditions of life; she resigned from her position at Cartea Românească.
+After the Romanian Revolution of 1989, she resigned from her position at Cartea Românească.
 In 1990, she joined GDS, and became editor of its magazine, 22, the following year.
 For many years Adameșteanu has been and still is a member of the Romanian PEN center, for some years as well served as president of it.

 Her other literary works include Vară-primăvară (a collection of short stories published in 1989), Obsesia politicii (interviews with post-1989 political figures, 1995), Cele două Românii (essays, 2000), and the 2003 novel Întâlnirea.
 She has translated into Romanian Guy de Maupassant's Pierre et Jean and Hector Bianciotti's Sans la miséricorde du Christ.

 Work

 Adameșteanu's work, which has been described as realist and, alternatively, as "hyperrealist", is noted for its portrayals of humanity decaying under the leveling pressure of mundane reality.
 In this respect, critics have rated her literature among the major accomplishments of her generation (alongside the similarly themed novels and short stories of Norman Manea, Bedros Horasangian, Alexandru Papilian, and Mircea Nedelciu).

 Her powerful depictions of values becoming debased (under the pressure of totalitarianism) relies on the use of competing narratives and voices (aspects of which include those of young civil servants who find themselves overwhelmed by mediocrity, daughters pressured by social priorities into not mourning their parents, and unhappily married women).
-Adameşteanu's accuracy in expressing various patterns of speech and behavior has itself drawn acclaim.
+Adameșteanu's accuracy in expressing various patterns of speech and behavior has itself drawn acclaim.

+In 2000, she was awarded the Order of the Star of Romania, Officer rank.